 815 W. College Ave., open 4 p.m. daily.
 Phone 920-734-9131.)

-Fairly new to Appleton, Fratello's is a fun pasta, steak, and seafood place with two great locations: Fratello's Waterfront, located on the north shore of the beautiful Fox River in what used to be the high-end and obscurely named "J a Restaurant" near Oneida Flats, about 100 yards downstream of the dam beneath the Memorial Drive bridge, and Fratello's Fox River Mall, formerly the Fox River Brewing Company.
-There are three other Fratello's around the state in Oshkosh, Milwaukee, and Madison.
-I've been there about 4 times and have been please with the food and the setting.
+Fratello's Waterfront is a fun pasta, steak, and seafood place on the north shore of the beautiful Fox River in what used to be the high-end and obscurely named "J a Restaurant" near Oneida Flats, about 100 yards downstream of the dam beneath the Memorial Drive bridge.
+I've been there about several times and have been please with the food and the setting.
 Well presented, stylish, and delicious.
 Midrange in price.
 Beautiful setting and good service.
 Their white chicken chili has my vote for the best soup in the Valley.
 Also loved the tuna ahi lollipop appetizers!
 The gnocchi is also terrific, as was the butternut squash ravioli my wife ordered.
 One of the best views in the Valley.

 Fratello's Waterfront is located at 501 W. Water Street, which is the road on the north side of the river along Oneida Flats.
 It's just west of the Paper Industry Hall of Fame, right where Water Street turns away from the river and heads uphill (about two blocks west of the Lawrence Arts Academy).
-A member of the Supple Restaurant Group.
-Note: A trusted friend told me that Fratello disappointed his out-of-town visitors recently when they served instant mashed potatoes as part of a salmon dish.
-Instant mashed potatoes??
-They were certain that's what they were.
-Well, I still like the place - but will avoid the mashed potatoes.
-Don't think they do that anymore - do they?
 Love the place.

 In March 2007, I went to Fuji Sushi at 1003 West Northland Avenue, on the south side of the street across from Northland Mall.
 Very impressive!
 This is a clean and delicious buffet with real sushi (salmon, clam, tilapia, etc.), many varieties of sushi rolls, several excellent Chinese dishes and some good deserts.
 Spartan decor but excellent food.
 For lunch of dinner, the cost is about $10 per person.